Capillary/ecom-api-document/source/includes/_product.md

 ## Get Featured Products

-Retrieves featured/liked products of the merchant.
-Featured products are a great way to promote products or brands on the ecommerce platform.
+Retrieves featured products of the merchant.
+Featured products are a great way to promote intended products or brands on the ecommerce platform.